SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               They must have a set value before first use.
               For more information, see :ref:`Declarations_ConstantDeclaration`.

-            * Constant properties can now only assign a value once in an initializer.
+            * In an initializer, constant properties can now only assign a value once.
               For more information,
-              see :ref:`Initialization_ModifyingConstantPropertiesDuringInitialization`
+              see :ref:`Initialization_ModifyingConstantPropertiesDuringInitialization`.

             * Multiple optional bindings can now appear in a single ``if`` statement as a comma-separated list of assignment expressions.